 Join us for beautiful skies in a great historic location.

-On a hill above surrounding plains, a couple of hours west of Ft.
-Worth, Texas, sits the remains of Ft.
-Griffin.
+Just below the hill where Ft.
+Griffin was established lays The Flat.
 It rests beneath some of the darkest skies in the state and offers a great local opportunity to capture beautiful night sky imagery as well as a glimpse into the world of Wyatt Earp & Doc Holiday.

 Ft.
 Griffin State Historic Site, Albany, TX